 CBR and plate load testing can also be used to assist in designing temporary foundations for construction compounds, piling mats or crane location on a particular site.

 Rates start from £600.00 per day plus excavator hire (excavators are only required for plate load tests).
 In order to reduce costs we recommend that clients organise their own excavator.
-An excavator is required to provide kentledge in order to carry out the test.

 For further information of a quotation please contact using the either the contact form or the contact details given at the top of this site.

 The California Bearing Ratio test, or CBR test, is an in-situ testing method which is used to estimate the bearing value and the mechanical strength of highway sub-bases and subgrades.
 In the test, a cylindrical plunger which has an area of 1935mm2 is forced into the soil at a uniform rate of 1 mm per minute.
 This requires the use of a reaction load, (usually a 4WD drive vehicle), to provide the force to the plunger and CBR press.
 The CBR is the ratio of the force required to cause a standard penetration divided by the force required to cause the same penetration in a standard material, expressed as a percentage.

 GeoCon can provide in house CBR testing nationwide for our clients.

 Please contact us now to enquiry about availability and rates.